-- Search the Ohio Notary Commission database for an active notary in your area.
-You may search by name or location.
+- Search the Ohio Notary Commission database for an active notary.
 If a notary commission has expired, then they do not have the authority to notarize your document.
 The notary search page may be found here: Ohio Notary Public Search.

 - Review and understand the document you intend to sign.
 If your document is legal in nature, then you may wish to have an attorney review the document as well.

 - Make sure the document has a place prepared for you to sign and the notary public to sign and place his or her seal.
 If the document does not contain notarial certificate language and a place for the notary public’s signature and seal then you must confirm with the notary public that he or she has a loose notarial certificate to attach.
 You will need to specify the type of notarial act required so that the notary public provides the correct notarial certificate.
 An acknowledgement is when you declare to the notary public that you willingly signed the document and the language on the notarial certificate typically states “acknowledged before me.”
 A jurat certificate requires the notary public to give you an oath or affirmation and the certificate contains language such as “sworn to or affirmed and subscribed before me.”

 - Following the notarial act, review the notarial certificate for completeness/accuracy.
-The notarial certificate must include the following:
+The notarial certificate must be in English and include the following:

 - Language to indicate if the act was an acknowledgment or jurat.